Trump is running up against more suspicious constituencies

 “I was the first & only potential GOP candidate to state there will be no cuts to Social Security, Medicare & Medicaid,” he tweeted on May 7, 2015, a little more than a month before he entered the race.

 That was then.
 Now Trump is in Washington, trying to negotiate a bill with ideologically splintered Capitol Hill Republicans.
-Medicaid in particular has become a point of contention in the talks, with conservative members calling for a swift end to the Obamacare expansion, while at least four moderate GOP senators -- enough to sink the bill if they all voted against it -- have lodged concerns
+Medicaid in particular has become a point of contention in the talks, with conservative members calling for a swift end to the Obamacare expansion, while at least four moderate GOP senators – enough to sink the bill if they all voted against it – have lodged concerns about future cuts.

 “There is no three-step plan,” Cotton told radio host Hugh Hewitt.
 “That is just political talk.
 It’s just politicians engaging in spin.”